Baglan/MCSprites/README.md

 ## Installation

-1. Copy files from "Classes" folder to your project;
+Copy files from "Classes" folder to your project;
-2. Copy files from "UIImage+Sprite" submodule, located in the "UIImage-Sprite-Additions/Classes" folder to your project.

 ## Sprite image and data files